coreos/docs/os/booting-on-vmware.md

 guestinfo.interface.0.ip.0.address = "192.168.178.97/24"
 ```

-The CoreOS OVA image contains VMware tools and OEM Cloud-Config which executes `coreos-cloudinit` with `--oem=vmware` option.
-This option automatically sets the `-from-vmware-backdoor` and `-convert-netconf=vmware` flags.
-Using values above and these flags `coreos-cloudinit` will generate following systemd network unit:
+The CoreOS OVA image contains the VMWare tools, and a OEM cloud-config which executes `coreos-cloudinit` with the `--oem=vmware` option.
+This option automatically sets the additional `--from-vmware-guestinfo` and `--convert-netconf=vmware` flags.
+Given the `guestinfo.*` values above and these option flags, `coreos-cloudinit` will generate the following systemd network unit:

 ```
 [Match]